cwallervand/react-compiler/README.md

 # React Compiler

+## What is the React Compiler?

+It is a build-time only tool that automatically optimizes your React app.
+It works with plain JavaScript, and understands the [Rules of React](https://react.dev/reference/rules), so you don’t need to rewrite any code to use it.

+The compiler also includes an eslint plugin that surfaces the analysis from the compiler right in your editor.
+The plugin runs independently of the compiler and can be used even if you aren’t using the compiler in your app.

+## The "problem"

 In React functional components, when props within a component change, the entire component re-renders by default.
-In other words, if any value within a component updates, the entire component will re-render, including functions/components that have not had their values/props altered.
+This also includes child components that have not had their values/props altered.

 ## With memoization